Ludwig Otto won the 2008 Democratic Primary for US Congress from Texas District 6 by defeating Fort Worth Attorney Steve Bush.

 ·and most of the disciples were self-employed entrepreneurs (fisherman, tax collectors, medical doctors)

 We never ask anyone for money.
 Dr. Otto supported BCU by working as an educator in the Fort Worth – Dallas area (He retired in 2015 at age 81 as an award winning, tenured, full professor of English at Tarrant County College).
-The School of Education at the University of Texas at Austin awarded him The Medal for Teaching Excellenceat their May, 2014 NISOD Conference in Austin,
+The School of Education at the University of Texas at Austin awarded Ludwig Otto The Medal for Teaching Excellenceat their May, 2014 NISOD Conference in Austin, Texas

 Dr Otto has been in education as a professor and administrator since 1953.First, in the military (New York National Guard) and then the computer industry with NCR, Honeywell and the University of Computer Sciences.
 He has served as a Senior Pastor with Southern Baptist Churches jn Texas ( Fort Worth, Joshua, Euless, Amarillo, Bedford), and later with 14 colleges and universities: Collin County Community College, Le Tourneau University, Paul Quinn College, El Centro College, Mountainview College, University of Texas at Arlington, Concordia University, Our Lady of the Lake University, Tarrant County College, DeVry University, Columbia College, North Lake College, Bold Christian University, and the University of Computer Sciences.